aust21/file-manager/readme.md

 ## Overview

 File Manager CLI Tool is a command line tool that provides useful file operations.
-The tool offers operations like creating, editing, locating, and deleting files.
+While not a command tool (in development :), it offers operations like creating files, editing files, locating files and deleting files.

 ## Features